akanuasiegbu/bitrap/README.md

-Repo contains the code for BiTrap adjusted for Pose predictionss:
+Repo contains the code for BiTrap adjusted for Pose predictions:

 [BiPOCO: Bi-directional Trajectory Prediction with Pose Constraints for Pedestrian Anomaly Detection]()